 4 5

-Preparation for the children's Sabantuy.
+Preparation for children's Sabantuy.

 6